Table of contents

-There is no test to positively diagnose psychosis.
+There is no test to diagnose psychosis positively.
 However, a doctor will normally ask about symptoms and possible causes.
 Questions may focus on the person’s experiences, family history of psychiatric illness, and medicinal and recreational drug use.
 They may also do additional lab and imaging tests to rule out other factors.
 Blood tests and brain imaging (such as MRI scans) are common tests when diagnosing psychosis.

 If there is no physical reason for the symptoms, a doctor may refer the patient to a psychiatrist or psychologist.
-These mental health professionals can determine if the observed symptoms are caused by a mental health condition by performing a psychological evaluation that includes a specially designed interview and assessment tools.
+These mental health professionals can determine if a mental health condition causes the observed symptoms by performing a psychological evaluation that includes a specially designed interview and assessment tools.

-The sooner that psychosis is diagnosed and treated, the better the ultimate prognosis becomes.
+The sooner doctors diagnose and treat the condition, the better the ultimate prognosis becomes.

-Exact treatment for psychosis depends on the underlying disease.
+The exact treatment for psychosis depends on the underlying disease.
 Common forms of treatment include antipsychotics and psychotherapy.
-All of which are used in various combinations depending on the causative disease.

 These drugs alleviate the symptoms but do not cure the disease.
-They are the main form of treatment for people with a psychotic illness and work by blocking the effect of dopamine.
+They are the main form of treatment for people with a psychotic illness and work by blocking dopamine.
 Examples of medications include: